malekbenz/malekbenz/_posts/2016-12-02-Introduction-to-vue.js .md

 In this post I am going to guide on how use Vue.js based application using visual studio.

-if you don't already have visual studio you can download free version of visual studio [https://www.visualstudio.com/vs/community/](https://www.visualstudio.com/vs/community/).
+if you don't already have visual studio you can download the free version of visual studio [https://www.visualstudio.com/vs/community/](https://www.visualstudio.com/vs/community/).

 ## What is Vue.js?